Next Chapter

 Storage costs depend on factors like the type of goods stored (e.g., sensitive items requiring climate control), the amount of space used (cubic foot or pallet), and the storage duration.
 Companies should choose a storage method that suits their inventory to avoid paying for unused space.

-• What are the typical fees associated with pick and pack services?
+• What are the typical fees associated with pick-and-pack services?

 Pick and pack services, also known as fulfillment charges, are calculated based on the complexity of the inventory and orders.
 Warehouses charge per item or SKU for picking, packing, and shipping orders to customers.